2025 United Rugby Championship Grand Final: Venue

 With Leinster reaching the final from the first seeding, they maintained home advantage throughout the playoffs and elected to play the final in Croke Park, Dublin, having already played one URC fixture (against Munster) and one European Champions Cup fixture there this season.
-Although this will be tenth final played in a Dublin stadium in the entire history of the competition, the final will come to Croke Park for the first time.
+Although this will be tenth final played in a Dublin stadium in the entire history of the competition, it was the first to be played at Croke Park.

 Leinster have a perfect competitive record at the ground, winning four times in four visits.
 This will be the first visit of a South African club side to the venue; the Springboks lost to Ireland in the only previous rugby union match involving both nations at the stadium.

-Teams
+Team selection

-Both teams were announced on the morning of June 12 2025.
-Both teams opted for a five-three split on the bench (five forwards, three backs as replacements).
+Both teams were announced on the morning of 12 June 2025.
+Both teams opted for a 5–3 split on the bench (five forwards, three backs as replacements).
 Jake White made one change to the Bulls team to face Leinster, with Marco van Staden replacing the injured Cameron Hanekom.
-Josh van der Flier and Garry Ringrose return for Leinster, but Hugo Keenan and Tadgh Furlong fail to recover from previous injuries, while Leinster club captain Caelan Doris is a long term injury absentee.
-Jack Conan deputises as captain.
+Josh van der Flier and Garry Ringrose return for Leinster, but Hugo Keenan and Tadgh Furlong fail to recover from previous injuries, while Leinster club captain Caelan Doris is a long-term injury absentee.
+Jack Conan deputised as captain.
 The final will also be All Black Jordie Barrett's final game for Leinster before returning to New Zealand.

 On the morning of the final, Leinster's first choice scrum-half Jamison Gibson-Park was ruled out by late injury.
 Luke McGrath came into the starting XV, with Fintan Gunne coming onto the bench.